Word of Wisdom: Discovery

 But not only does he provide all that is needed, he also understands that these losses, these burials, these needs for dis-covery will occur in his sons’ lives.
 He knows that the ancient sabbath of rest will be lost and forgotten, and that in our new freedom rest will need to be codified in our hearts.
 He knows that the ark of his presence will be lost, and need to be found.
 He knows that his Word will be covered and hidden as time passes, and need to be discovered.
 He knows that the joy and love of our youth will flicker in the winds of later days, and need to be revived.

-We can take courage that there is nothing new under the sun—except perhaps for the endeavor of dis-covering continually the blessings and anointings the sons have received from the Father.
+We can take courage that there is nothing new under the sun—we are inheritors of the continuous process of dis-covering anew the blessings and anointings the sons have received from the Father.

 Moreover, we can expect that the seemingly overwhelming onslaught of damage and debris in life will pose a constant threat to the joy that is our strength.
 It’s baked into the word itself; the Latin root consists of dis- (“opposite of”) and cooperire—meaning “to cover”, “to bury”…”to overwhelm”.